slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'When a Democrat is elected, buy gun and ammo stocks.
 When a Republican is elected, buy newspaper stocks.'*

+> *'Multicultural is by absurdum the true monocultural.' -- EF*

 Taxes aren’t punishment.
 They are much more like a membership fee.

 > *'80% of all people are voluntarily overpaying on their taxes.'*